Working as a broker in the financial industry always sounds fascinating, lucrative, and impressive.

-The reason is that it has been perceived as tough job is because all markets, stocks, bonds, OTC, FX or derivatives are very high-paced and unforgiving.
+The reason is that it has been perceived as a tough job is because all markets, stocks, bonds, OTC, FX or derivatives are very high-paced and unforgiving.

-You have to make the right decisions at the right time and follow through with an immaculate execution.
+You have to make the right decisions at the right time and follow through with immaculate execution.
 “You snooze, you lose”.
 Now making these decisions based on limited data could be very difficult, and you have to stay alert throughout sessions of 8, 10 or even 20 hours straight.

 This is a job that only a few can perform, but we’ll get to it later on in this article.

-More importantly in that regard, brokers are known to make commission off of each trade they make or the profit they generate.
+More importantly in that regard, brokers are known to make a commission off of each trade they make or the profit they generate.
 That means someone who is extremely good at what he does can make substantial amounts of money through commissions.